 About St. Angela's College

-Although established as a College of Education for Home Economics Teachers, the College has expanded far beyond its original remit and currently its profile of academic programmes of study also includes: Nursing and Health Studies, Healthcare Management, Education, Special Education, Religious Education, Gaeilge, Nutrition, Food and Business Management, Science and Disability Studies.
+Although established as a College of Education for Home Economics Teachers, the College has expanded far beyond its original remit and currently its profile of academic programmes of study also includes: Nursing and Health Studies, Healthcare Management, Education, Special Education, Religious Education, Irish, Nutrition, Food and Business Management, Science and Disability Studies.